 The Court of Master Sommeliers is one of the world's most prestigious, secretive, and exclusive organizations.
-Since its inception almost 40 years ago, less than 200 candidates have reached the exalted Master level.
+Since its inception in 1969, 230 candidates ( as of 2016 ) have reached the exalted Master level.
 The exam covers every nuance of the world of wine, spirits and cigars.
 See more »

 Was this review helpful to you?